TimpaniUmbra/TimpaniUmbraWebsite/content/TimpaniUmbra/TimpaniUmbra Reference Sheet.md

 	- Timpani/Kettle Drums are my favorite, I do also know it can be hard to make that work since they are beeg, so I'm not super picky
 - Nature/Trees/Forest
 	- Winter variations of the above are really nice, especially
-- Little Guys (can be characters from games or irl little guys)
+- Little Guys (Examples Below)
-	- For irl little guys, Squirrels are a great option
+	- Can also be animals, like squirrels
 - Comfy Things:
 	- Plush Furniture (Beds/Couches)
 	- Cushions/Pillows/Blankets